 We are constantly seeking feedback from our stakeholders and the general community on issues that affect them.
 We seek feedback through online surveys, through focus groups, social media outlets, and more.

-The City of Austin Code Department is asking for public input about a proposed City ordinance that could require some property owners to install insect screens on windows or exterior doors.
-All input received will be submitted to the Austin City Council on or before June 30, 2018, to inform the Council’s decision about an insect screens ordinance in Austin.
+In early 2018, the City of Austin Code Department sought public input about a proposed City ordinance that could require some property owners to install insect screens on some windows or exterior doors.
+Ordinances in the City of Austin are based on the language in the International Property Maintenance Code (IPMC), but Austin can adopt its own local amendment of the international model code.

-The above text is bolded because the International Property Maintenance Code (IPMC) standards apply only for homes that do not have mechanical ventilation (such as air conditioning).
+The IPMC standards apply only for homes that do not have mechanical ventilation (such as air conditioning).
 In other words, the “required for ventilation” language refers to openings that serve as the building’s primary source of ventilation.
 A home with an air conditioning system would not be required to install insect screens under the IPMC language.